ScottLogic/blog/_posts/2023-10-30-working-in-a-blameless-culture.md

 What do we mean by a blameless culture?
 A blameless culture is an environment in which everyone feels safe to make mistakes or to fail to achieve goals.
 More than that, it's an environment in which teams accept as a given that everyone is trying their best.

 That isn't to say that teams should be happy with not achieving goals or making mistakes, nor should they ignore them.
+It also doesn't mean that from a leadership perspective we can't give feedback on performance, both positive and negative.
 Rather, it's important to focus on the underlying cause of problems, on understanding them with an aim to avoiding them in the future, over pointing fingers.

 ## What happens if it is not present?